Bamta: Bishu Fair

+Shawni Fair

-The Shawni fair is marked by the public appearance (Darshan) of the local deity.
-Traditionally, villagers dressed in special attire and performed dances in celebration.
-While this custom is less common today, a key ritual continues — when the deity is brought out of the temple in a palanquin (palki), people dance in reverence and celebration around it.
+The Shawni Fair is a traditional religious and cultural fair associated with the local deity of Pujarli in the Bamta area.
+The fair is marked by the public appearance (darshan) of the deity.
+Traditionally, villagers dressed in ceremonial attire and performed dances as part of the celebrations.
+Although this practice has become less common, a central ritual continues in which the deity is carried out of the temple in a palanquin (palki), around which devotees gather and perform traditional dances in reverence and celebration.